-Professors will assign a field report with the intention of improving your understanding of key theoretical concepts through a method of careful and structured observation of, and reflection about, people, places, or things existing in their natural settings.
+Professors will assign a field report with the intention of improving your understanding of key theoretical concepts by applying methods of careful and structured observation of, and reflection about, people, places, or phenomena existing in their natural settings.
 Field reports facilitate the development of data collection techniques and observation skills and they help you to understand how theory applies to real world situations.
 Field reports are also an opportunity to obtain evidence through methods of observing professional practice that contribute to or challenge existing theories.

 Techniques to Record Your Observations

-Although there is no limit to the type of data gathering technique you can use, these are the most frequently used methods:
+Although there is no limit to the type of data gathering techniques you can use, these are the most frequently used methods:

 Video and Audio Recordings